opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

       run `git checkout master && git pull && git tag --list` to see options.
 It's typically the last one.
     - `config_vm_webapp_release`
     - `DEVOPS_CONTEXT_PLATFORM_APP_CONFIG_API_URL`: update URL to include `config_release_name`.
+- [ ] Activate `xyz` profile
+  - `make tfactivate profile=xyz`
+- [ ] Set remote backend (so multiple users can share state)
+  - `make tfbackendremote`
+- [ ] Activate the deployment context you configured earlier.
+  - `make depactivate profile=devgen<release>`
+- [ ] Download all dependencies
+  - `make tfinit`
+- [ ] Check for existing Terraform state (things that are already deployed)
+  - `terraform state list`.
+If this is the first time running these commands nothing will be displayed.
+After you have deployed the infrastructure running this command will show you what is currently available.
+- [ ] Inspect the plan: `make tfplan`.
+This will show you what Terraform plans to do
+- [ ] Execute the plan: `make tfapply`.
+Terraform will ask for confirmation of the changes.

 `gcloud beta compute start "jb-release" --project "open-targets-genetics-dev` `gcloud beta compute ssh --zone "europe-west4-a" "jb-release"  --project "open-targets-genetics-dev"`